City of Siem Reap + Coastal Sihanoukville + Elephant Sanctuary

 Discover this unique South East Asian gem as we take you beneath the surface of picturesque beaches and the all-new neon-tinted raves of ‘Pub Street’ to experience a complex country of unrivalled beauty.

 Ascend to the realm of the Gods at the Angkor Wat temples and allow yourself to be taken back in time, on a descent into hell at Phnom Penh’s war crime sites.

 Over the course of this Leap you’ll live in the backyard of the Eighth Wonder of the World, paddle in crystal clear seas and walk with the largest mammals on Earth, but we guarantee that it will be the unbreakable spirit and inspiring optimism of Cambodia’s people, not just it’s many natural wonders, that stay with you.

 In Siem Reap work with Cambodia’s orphans, build much needed wells and teach english, sports and art.

 In contrast experience the rustic charm of rural rice paddies outside Siem Reap where villagers still live in jungle-bound houses on stilts.
 Here you'll help reduce water bourne diseases and bring fresh water to the community.

 In Sihanoukville you’ll work with street kids at a drop-in arts project, helping them to create fantastic art and learn to express themselves in a safe and fun environment as well as supporting their education and helping to deliver basic medical care.

-In Mondulkuri Elephant Sanctuary (if you are staying for 10 weeks) where you will spend 2 weeks helping the Mahouts to protect these amazing creatures.
+In Mondulkuri Elephant Sanctuary (if you are staying for 10 weeks) you'll spend 2 weeks helping the Mahouts to protect these amazing creatures.